Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.4. Giant , induced nonlinearity measured on SiNx surface

-\subsection{D. Relevance of induced nonlinearity of SiNx modes:}
+\subsection{C. Relevance of induced nonlinearity of SiNx modes:}

-SiNx resonators have shown significant promise towards quantum mechanics dominated dynamics for high-Q mechanical resonators at room-temperature.
-However, one needs to engineer nonlinearty in such a quantum device, to make it useful, Fluctuations of a classical resonator in thermal state is similar in shape in phase space to that of fluctuations of a harmonic oscillator dominated by zero point motion.
-For the resonator to be useful for precision measurement, one requires to squeeze the fluctuations in one quadrature, which requires nonlinear interactions.
-Similarly, for operations in quantum information devices, it is necessary to have condition switching and phase shifts, both of which requires nonlinear interactions of and between modes.
+SiNx resonators have shown significant promise of observing quantum mechanical behavior for high-Q mechanical resonators at room-temperature.
+However, one needs to engineer nonlinearty in such a quantum device, to make it useful.
+After all, fluctuations of a classical resonator in thermal state is similar in shape in phase space to that of fluctuations of a linear harmonic oscillator deep in the quantum regime, dominated by zero point motion.
+For the resonator to be useful for precision measurement, one requires to squeeze the fluctuations in one quadrature: this require nonlinear interactions.
+Similarly, for gate operations in information devices, it is necessary to have conditional switching and phase shifts, both of which require nonlinear interactions between modes.